executors/executors/explanatory.md

 ## Execution Agent Creation via Execution Functions

-Executors expose their native support for execution agent creation through **execution functions** which are either member or free functions whose first parameter is an executor.
-Member functions are preferred, but free functions allow programmers to retrofit non-modifiable legacy types into executors.
-When it exists, an executor customization point simply calls the execution function sharing its same name without adaptation.
-When both a member and free function with the same name exist, customization points prefer the member function.
-This scheme is consistent with the precedent set by the Ranges TS [@Niebler17:RangesTS] which ensures that a third party cannot "hijack" an executor's native behavior by introducing a rogue free function.
+Executors expose their native support for execution agent creation through **execution functions** which are executor member functions.
 In this section, we describe the suite of execution functions we have identified as key to the needs of the Standard Library and TSes we have chosen to target.
-Without loss of generality, we discuss the free function form of each execution function in order of decreasing support each had within SG1 at the 2017 Kona standardization committee meeting.
+In the discussion that follows, let `Executor` be the type of the executor whose execution function is being described.

 ## Two-Way Bulk-Agent Functions